frehner/react-fast-refresh-externals/README.md

 # Testing react-refresh

-This is to try and debug react-react + react-refresh's webpack plugin bug issues
+Just testing out the fast refresh setup with SystemJS ~~This is to try and debug react-react + react-refresh's webpack plugin bug issues~~

 ## Start